Oxid15/cascade/README.md

 ## Usage
 This section is divided into blocks based on what problem you can solve using Cascade.
+These are the simplest examples of what the library is capable of.
+See more in documentation.

 ### ETL pipeline tracking
 Data processing pipelines need to be versioned and tracked as a part of model experiments.